Johnny4251/AdaptiveCursorController/README.md

 **Project Overview**

 In today's digital age, accessibility is crucial for ensuring everyone can benefit from technology.
 However, individuals with limited arm mobility often find traditional input devices like mice and keyboards challenging to use.
-The Adaptive Cursor Controller project addresses this issue head-on by offering an innovative, hands-free solution.
+The Adaptive Cursor Controller demo addresses this issue head-on by offering an innovative, hands-free solution.
 Utilizing cutting-edge computer vision technology, our project empowers users to control the mouse cursor through simple head movements, making digital accessibility a reality for those who need it most.

 **Artificial Intelligence**